Container Driven Development

 Continuous Integration / Continuous Deployment (CI/CD)

 CI/CD is the practice of developing automated suites that can test, validate, stage, and deploy code.
 With an effective CI/CD pipeline it is possible to deliver application updates with very high frequency.
-Companies such as Netflx, Amazon, Etsy, and Google are often able to update a deployed system dozens of times per day.
+Companies such as Netflix, Amazon, Etsy, and Google are often able to update a deployed system dozens of times per day.

 A rich ecosystem of tools designed to enable container based CI/CD exists.
 Jenkins, as an example, is a CI automation tool that can automatically create containers from source code, run test suites against them to ensure their functionality, and deploy the resulting containers to a registry if they pass the tests.
 Spinnaker is a CD tool capable of watching a registry for updated container builds and deploying them to a staging or production cluster.